 Kimberly McGrath Moreira (she/her/hers) is a Department of Writing Studies Senior Lecturer and Associate Faculty in Pearson Residential College.
 She earned her BA (Honors) in Political Science and a Master’s in Education with a focus on teaching, learning, and applied linguistics in Canadian universities, where she was born.
 Her long-time tenure at UM also encouraged her to pursue a certificate in Enrollment Management studying the history and systems of higher education administration as they apply to student success.
 As a senior global educator who has taught at Harvard University, Boston University, The Chinese University of Hong Kong, and in Japan, she has built knowledge and expertise in community engaged teaching and learning; English language learning, composition, and writing studies; curriculum development and teacher training with an active learning and student-centered pedagogy; and most recently, supporting student success through a residential college model.
 She has presented at many conferences around engaged classroom practice with non-native English speakers preparing for American college study as well as the role of community-engaged writing classes toward student success.
 All global and local professional experiences have continued to inform her passion for student centered and cross-cultural education, facilitate ease in communicating with people from diverse backgrounds, and inspire continuous learning and search for professional excellence connected to diversity, inclusion, and community building.
 Kimberly genuinely loves teaching and mentoring students in community outreach connected to building writing and communication skills, as well as the opportunity to build professional connections to the work of all faculty on our campus.
 She is excited to be a member of this newly created faculty fellowship in PETAL and invites you to come join us in one of the many innovative workshops, conversations, and opportunities for collegial discussion and mentorship.

 Dr. Nadia J. Gal is a mathematician and educator, currently serving as a Senior Lecturer in the Department of Mathematics at the University of Miami.
 Her academic journey began with a B.S. in Mathematics from Babes-Bolyai University and she earned her Ph.D. in Mathematics from The University of Memphis, demonstrating a long-standing commitment to her field.
 Her professional career includes a postdoctoral fellowship in Mathematics at The University of Missouri, and an Educational Specialist degree in Mathematics Education from The University of Missouri.
 Dr. Gal's research and publications have appeared in journals such as the Rocky Mountain Journal of Mathematics and Complex Analysis and Operator Theory.
 She has presented her findings at numerous conferences and seminars on topics ranging from isometric equivalence problems to projections on vector-valued function spaces.
 Since 2011, she has been a lecturer at the University of Miami and the co-coordinator of the Graduate Students Teaching Workshop in the Department of Mathematics.
 Dr. Gal is actively involved in professional development and educational initiatives.
 She became a Faculty Fellow in the Faculty Learning Community on Learning through Discussion and Dialogue starting 2021 as part of the university's Quality Enhancement Plan.
 She has participated in various PETAL (Platform for Excellence in Teaching and Learning) and LIFE (Learning Innovation and Faculty Engagement) faculty learning communities, course mentors' programs and reading groups focused on inclusive teaching and promoting equity in the classroom.
 Her dedication to diversity, equity, and inclusion was recognized with an inaugural DEI mini grant award in 2023, and in 2024 she was a finalist for the Provost’s Teaching Award in Discussion-Based Teaching and for the Provost's Faculty Excellence and Impact Award in Excellence in Diversity, Equity and Inclusion.
 Her passion for mathematics and education is evident in her ongoing efforts to enhance students’ academic experiences and support student success.
+Dr. Leslie Knecht grew up on a tobacco farm in Barbourville, KY.
+She was a first-generation college student and received her bachelor’s degree from the University of Kentucky and graduated with her Ph.D.
+In Bioanalytical Chemistry from the University of Miami in 2014.
+She immediately began teaching as a lecturer in the Department of Chemistry at UM and is now a Distinguished Senior Lecturer in the Department of Chemistry in the College of Arts and Sciences.
+She teaches a broad range of classes including large lectures, small lectures, and labs.
+Dr. Knecht also serves as a Senior Residential Faculty in Ibis Residential College where she has been part of many large-scale initiatives such as a chemistry help program called Chemistry Connections.
+She has been awarded the Luis Glaser Mentorship Provost Teaching Award and was a finalist for the Discussion-Based Teaching Provost Award at the University of Miami.
+Dr. Knecht is always looking for ways to be creative in her pedagogy to improve teaching effectiveness for students in her classes.
+To that end, she has been part of the Faculty Learning Communities to learn about 3D printing and discussion-based learning, has participated in several PETAL course mentor programs for large enrollment courses, experiential learning, and flipped learning.
+Dr. Knecht has also been selected as a participant in the National Science Foundation funded Chemistry for the Community Workshop and Active Learning in Organic Chemistry Workshop.
+She has published her pedagogical work in the Journal of Chemical Education and has presented her work at the American Chemical Society Biennial Conference on Chemical Education, the Residential College Symposium, and was an invited speaker in the Chemical Education Division of the Florida Annual Meeting and Exposition host by the American Chemical Society.
 Kimberly McGrath Moreira

 Nadia J. Gal